nXtCyberNet/sktime-forge/README.md

 **Autonomous time-series forecasting infrastructure driven by an LLM agent.**

-A companion repo to [`sktime`](https://github.com/sktime/sktime) and [`sktime-mcp`](https://github.com/sktime/sktime-mcp), built for ESoC 2026.
+A companion repo to [`sktime`](https://github.com/sktime/sktime) and [`sktime-mcp`](https://github.com/sktime/sktime-mcp).

 ---

-## What This Is

-Most production forecasting systems are deterministic pipelines: drift detected → retrain → promote.
-A rule fires, a script runs, a model swaps.
-The system is automated but not intelligent — it cannot reason about *why* drift happened, *whether* retraining is the right response, or *which* model family actually suits the data after a structural break.
+## How It Works

-`sktime-agentic` flips this.
-Every decision — model selection, retraining, promotion, drift response — is made by an LLM agent that calls sktime capabilities as MCP tools.
-The agent investigates, reasons across production history, constructs a pipeline, evaluates it, and decides whether to promote.
+Every decision — model selection, training, promotion, drift response — is made by an LLM agent that calls sktime capabilities as MCP tools.
+The agent investigates the data, reasons across production history, constructs a pipeline, evaluates all candidates, and decides which model to promote.
 Nothing happens without the agent choosing to make it happen.

 ```
 Production event (drift / cold start / human request)